-Adults with cognitive disabilities get together to talk about dating, love, relationships, and sex with a Certified Sexual Health Educator. ...
+Guys with cognitive disabilities get together to talk about dating, love, relationships, and sex with a Certified Sexual Health Educator.
+Re...

 People join in on their laptops, tablets or phones using the Zoom app.
 While we wait for everyone to arrive, there are some activities to get people thinking about the subjects we’ll be discussing.

 Once everyone has arrived, the facilitators lead some brief introductions.
 Then we begin screening videos from our Real Talk video catalog.
 After each video, we ask people what they thought about it.
 We invite discussion, reflection, and questions.
 People are free to talk or just listen.
 It’s OK to take breaks or to leave early if you feel like you don’t want to be on the Zoom any more.

 We have lots of Real Talk Zoom Hangouts where everyone is welcome.
 We also have some that are just for women, some that are just for LGBTQ folk, and some that are just for people who are new to or shy about discussing these topics.